doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     // accessing a method of the user instance triggers the lazy-load echo "Author: " . $article->getAuthor()->getName() . "\n";

-    // Lazy Loading Proxies pass instanceof tests: if ($article->getAuthor() instanceof User) {
+    if ($article->getAuthor() instanceof User) {
-        // a User Proxy is a generated "UserProxy" class }
+        // getAuthor returns a proxy class which is instanceof User }

     // accessing the comments as an iterator triggers the lazy-load
-    // retrieving ALL the comments of this article from the database
+    // retrieving ALL the comments of this article from the repository
-    // using a single SELECT statement
+    // using a single getNodes call
     foreach ($article->getComments() AS $comment) {
         echo $comment->getText() . "\n\n";
     }